 - Acidic: (Low pH) Vinegar was added to the dye bath, where noted, at the very beginning within 5 minutes of dropping the mushrooms into the warm water.
 The vinegar acts as a solvent to help coax color out of the mushroom which results in an acidic dye bath (pH 4-5).

-- Alkaline: (High pH) Soda Ash (Calcium Carbonate) was added to the bath within 5-10 minutes of dropping the mushrooms into the warm water.
+- Alkaline: (High pH) Soda Ash (Sodium Carbonate) was added to the bath within 5-10 minutes of dropping the mushrooms into the warm water.
 This results in an alkaline dye bath (pH 9-10).

 - Straining: The mushrooms were strained from the dye bath before immersing the wetted fibers.